zBritva/PowerBI-visuals-docs/tools/usage.md

 Replace "My Visual Name" with the name of your visual.
 You can change this later by modifying the generated `pbiviz.json` file.

 This command will create a new folder in your current directory and generate a basic starter template for your visual.
-Once it finishes you can open the directory and use your favorite editor to start working on your new visual.
+Once it finishes run `npm install` from within the new directory and use your favorite editor to start working on your new visual.

 [Learn more about writing custom visuals](../Readme.md)